MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/connection-strings/kusto.md

 1. If AadFederatedSecurity is true:
     1. If UserToken is specified, use AAD federated authentication with the specified token
-    2. Otherwise, If ApplicationToken is specified, perform federated authentication with the specified token
+    1. Otherwise, if ApplicationToken is specified, perform federated authentication with the specified token
-    3. Otherwise, if ApplicationClientId and ApplicationKey are specified, perform federated authentication with the specified application client id and key
+    1. Otherwise, if ApplicationClientId and ApplicationKey are specified, perform federated authentication with the specified application client ID and key
-    4. Otherwise, if ApplicationClientId and ApplicationCertificateThumbprint are specified, perform federated authentication with the specified application client id and certificate
+    1. Otherwise, if ApplicationClientId and ApplicationCertificateThumbprint are specified, perform federated authentication with the specified application client ID and certificate
-    5. Otherwise, perform federated authentication with the current logged-on user's identity (user will be prompted if this is the first authentication in the session)
+    1. Otherwise, perform federated authentication with the current logged-on user's identity (user will be prompted if this is the first authentication in the session)

-2. Otherwise do not authenticate.
+1. Otherwise do not authenticate.

-### AAD federated application authentication with application certificate:
+### AAD federated application authentication with application certificate

-1. Authentication based on application's certificate is supported only for web applications (and not for native client applications).
+1. Authentication based on an application's certificate is supported only for web applications (and not for native client applications).
-2. The web application should be configured to accept the given certificate.
+1. The web application should be configured to accept the given certificate.
 [How to authentication based-on AAD application's certificate](https://azure.microsoft.com/documentation/samples/active-directory-dotnet-daemon-certificate-credential/)
-3. The web application should be configured as an authorized principal in the relevant Kusto's cluster.
+1. The web application should be configured as an authorized principal in the relevant Kusto cluster.
-4. The certificate with the given thumbprint should be installed (in Local Machine store or in Current User store).
+1. The certificate with the given thumbprint should be installed (in Local Machine store or in Current User store).
-5. The certificate's public key should contain at least 2048 bits.
+1. The certificate's public key should contain at least 2048 bits.

 ## AAD-based authentication examples